DylanO03/labreport5/index.md

      which is my personal repo from week 6 lab in which we constucted a ListExamples.java grader bash file
      I had a pretty throrough implementation of grader, and I chose to add ".java" to the end of the test
      class in the java run line that passed to test-results.txt.
 Everything seen in first and third parts
-     are all that is needed to replicate and "fix" this bug, given you use the repo I provided.</p>
+     are all that is needed to replicate and "fix" this bug, given you use the repo I provided.
+What seemed
+     tricky about this bug is that it's easy to miss as it isn't blatently wrong, and the way it appears
+     is without a true error, just misbehavior.</p>